openstack/governance/reference/tags/assert_supports-upgrade.rst

 * The project provides an upgrade impact section on the release notes page that highlights anything that must be done by operators for each cycle outside the normal upgrade procedures.
+* Full stack integration testing is performed on every proposed commit to validate that cold upgrades from the previous stable release are not broken.
+Any upgrade tasks that would be documented as above are codified in the testing to demonstrate correctness.

 Tag application process
 =======================